 Tenants renew when the experience of living in the home feels stable and predictable.
 When issues are resolved without friction and communication is clear, staying feels easier than starting over somewhere else.
 When problems linger or expectations feel uncertain, the appeal of renewal weakens regardless of price.

-Non-renewals rarely begin with a single breaking point, they form gradually as small issues, delays, or gaps in communication shape expectations.
+Non-renewals rarely begin with a single breaking point.
+They form gradually as small issues, delays, or gaps in communication shape expectations.
 By the time a renewal notice arrives, residents are not weighing the offer in isolation.
 They are deciding whether the next year is likely to feel manageable or frustrating based on everything that has already happened.

 How Maintenance Performance Influences Lease Renewal Decisions